 I re-read nikala's fine article on Mioko Yamaguchi's （山口美央子）"Tsukihime"（月姫）and took a listen to it and the other song, "Koi no Shunkan" (恋の春感...both from 1983), which inspired me to take a look through YouTube for any other of the singer's material.

 And then I discovered this happy, shiny piece.
 Compared to Yamaguchi's technopoppy 80s Akiko Yano-ish approach to the two songs that nikala covered, "Kaze ni Dakarete" (Embraced by the Wind) is far more in the City Pop genre.
-It was a track from her 1981 album, "Nirvana" (as nikala noted, the singer never released any official singles during the singing portion of her career), and the song came at me like a sea breeze into my resort hotel suite.
+It was a track from her 1981 album, "Nirvana", and the song came at me like a sea breeze into my resort hotel suite.
 I'd say that "Kaze ni Dakarete" occupies that genre within City Pop known as Resort Pop.

 Nikala also pointed out that there isn't a whole lot of information on Yamaguchi, Japanese or English.
 However, I was able to find a Japanese page which gives a review of all of albums between 1980 and 1985.
 For the paragraph on her second album, "Nirvana", the author states that "Kaze ni Dakarete" sounds like something that a young Mariya Takeuchi（竹内まりや）would have tackled as an example of Light & Mellow AOR.
 I can agree but I think two other singers who are even closer in sound are Takako Mamiya（間宮貴子）and Yurie Kokubu（国分友里恵） from the same time period (check the Labels to the right).